PacktPublishing/Becoming-a-Rockstar-SRE/Appendix/the-sre-manifesto.md

 * SREs manage systems, services, and infrastructure to learn how to `automate toil`.

-* SREs use `data science` and `statistical methods` to understand observability data.
+* SREs use `data science` and `statistical methods` to understand the observability of data.

 * SREs identify, measure, and reduce `toil` arising from operational and engineering work.